 The BPO industry in the developing world is set up to fail its employees.

-Given what we’re trying to do at Rethink Staffing, I think it’s important to be honest about actual things other BPO’s have done to their Agents, such as:
+Given what we’re trying to do at Rethink, I think it’s important to be honest about actual things other BPO’s have done to their Agents, such as:

 - Other BPO companies hide information about worker rights from them, hoping to exploit their ignorance, even though the Philippine constitution, Philippine Civil Code, and Philippine labor law provide significant protection for Philippine workers.